-Maintenance sessions are necessary, like any other anti-aging treatment.
+Maintenance sessions are necessary, like any other anti-ageing treatment.
 We recommend HIFU every 9-18 months after the first course, which is between 1-3 treatments, depending on the individual.

 Is there any downtime?

 Our Focus Dual HIFU machine has virtually no downtime.
 You may experience slight redness and swelling following the treatment, but these symptoms should subside quickly.
-I will give you general aftercare advice, and you will be able to return to your normal activities straight away.
+I will give you general aftercare advice, and you can return to your normal activities immediately.

 How to prepare for a HIFU treatment?

 The most important thing to prepare for HIFU is to avoid sun exposure and sunbeds.
-Also, if you are taking topical Retinoid/ Steroid in the treatment area, you need to stop using it for at least two weeks before treatment.
+Also, if you are taking topical Retinoids/Steroids in the treatment area, you must stop using them for at least two weeks before treatment.

 What do I have to do if I want to book an appointment?